cuthbertLab/music21/music21/doc/html/_sources/modulePitch.txt

     .. attribute:: diatonicNoteNum

-    Read-only property.
-Returns an int that uniquely identifies the note, ignoring accidentals.
+    Returns an integer that uniquely identifies the note, ignoring accidentals.
 The number returned is the diatonic interval above C0 (the lowest C on a Boesendorfer Imperial Grand), so G0 = 5, C1 = 8, etc. Numbers can be negative for very low notes.
 C4 (middleC) = 29, C#4 = 29, C##4 = 29, D-4 = 30, D4 = 30, etc.

     >>> c = Pitch('c4')
     >>> c.diatonicNoteNum